 Glacier Basin Campground Overview

 Glacier Basin Campground contains several group and family tent-only sites, as well as RV sites without hookups.
-Each campsite is equipped with a picnic table, fire ring with grate and tent pad of various sizes.
+Each campsite is equipped with a picnic table, fire ring with grate and tent pad.
 Roads and parking spurs are paved.
 Flush toilets and drinking water are provided.

 Due to a pine beetle epidemic, all the trees in the C Loop, D Loop and the Group Loop have been removed, leaving little to no shade in these areas.
-However, the tree removal has opened up beautiful views of the mountains.
+However, this campground has beautiful views of the mountains and the night sky.

 A pleasant mix of Douglas fir, Lodgepole pine, Ponderosa pine and the occasional Engelmann spruce forests the campground, offering equal amounts of sun and shade.
 Grasses, shrubs and seasonal wildflowers fill the open meadows.